Join Our Team | Columbia County Sanctuary Movement

 Immigration Attorney

 The Columbia County Sanctuary Movement (CCSM) organizes with immigrants and allies to collectively support, empower and defend our communities.
-We are a bilingual non-profit organization dedicated to providing holistic services, education and engaging members in campaigns for systemic change.
-This position is based in Hudson, New York with the ability to work a hybrid remote/in-office schedule and will report to Co-Executive Directors, Diana Cruz and Bryan MacCormack.
+We are a multilingual non-profit organization dedicated to providing holistic services, education and engaging members in campaigns for systemic change.
+This position is based in Hudson, New York with the ability to work a hybrid remote/in-office schedule and will report to Co-Executive Directors.

-The Director of Legal Services will provide legal representation to recent arrivals and long-term residents on both affirmative applications and removal proceedings.
+The Staff Attorney will provide legal representation to recent arrivals and long term residents on both affirmative applications and in removal proceedings.
 The attorney can expect to appear before the U.S. Citizenship and Immigration Services, Immigration and Customs Enforcement, New York City Immigration Court, and Buffalo Immigration Court.
-The Director of Legal Services will have the opportunity to work alongside CCSM to use creative legal remedies and gutsy advocacy strategies to challenge the unjust deportation machine and inhumane immigration legal system.
+The Director of Legal Services, will have the opportunity to work along CCSM to use creative legal remedies and gutsy advocacy strategies to challenge the unjust deportation machine and inhumane immigration legal system.

 • Conduct intakes with potential clients, conflict checks, and screenings for various forms of immigration relief

-• Represent members and identify forms of relief in relief removal cases (such as defensive Asylum claims or prosecutorial discretion
+• Represent members and identifying form of relief in relief removal cases (such as defensive Asylum claim or prosecutorial discretion

-• Prepare affirmative cases (such as U-Visas/T-Visas, naturalization, and family petitions) before USCIS.
+• Prepare affirmative cases (such as U-Visas/T-Visas, TPS, SIJS, Asylum, Naturalization, and family petitions) before USCIS.

 • Supervise and provide technical support to DOJ-accredited representative proving legal service to clients applying for affirmative immigration benefits before USCIS

-• Travel to attend master and individual hearings when necessary
+• Travel to attend master and individual hearing when necessary

 • Mentor, support, and train CCSM staff on complex immigration matters and the provision of trauma-informed services